markuspluna/OBXwhitepaper/Whitepaper.md

 > Citation: Paulson-Luna, Riley.
 "The Financial Derivatives Ecosystem is Old - Decentralized Ledger Technology is its Fountain of Youth".
 2020.
 ASSE 2020.

 ##### Market Accessibility
 OptionBlox uses DLT to make huge improvements in derivative ecosystem accessibility.
 The decentralized nature of our system means our service is accessible to anyone with an internet connection.
-This is a huge improvement over the current state of the derivatives ecosystem which a minute portion of the world has efficient access to.
+This is a huge improvement over the current state of the derivatives ecosystem where only a minute portion of the world has efficient ecosystem access.
 The incumbent derivative ecosystem’s dependence on central parties makes it impossible for it to serve a wider market.
 Since OptionBlox uses DLT to facilitate derivatives instead of central parties, it does not suffer from these limitations.
 Accessibility is core to OptionBlox’s offering, we want our platform to enable equitable derivative ecosystem access.
 With OptionBlox’s innovations in accessibility, flexibility, and efficiency we believe it will do so.

 ##### Flexibility
-Stellar's Anchor system combined with the flexibility of OptionBlox allows users to write derivatives with any asset.
-People with use cases for derivatives that are not currently supported by the traditional market can use our solution to write and trade derivatives that better suit their requirements.
+OptionBlox provides unparalleled flexibility, allowing users to accomplish any derivative use case.
+If our standardized derivatives do not meet our users needs, OptionBlox lets users easily write OTC derivatives with custom contract specifications.
+Additionally, derivatives written with OptionBlox use Stellar’s [Anchor](https://www.stellar.org/developers/guides/concepts/assets.html) system to manage contract underlying assets.
+Since the Anchor system can support any asset, our contracts can be written with any underlying asset.

 - *Tokenized Derivatives*:
-Derivatives written with OptionBlox are tokenized.
+OptionBlox also uses the Anchor system to tokenize users derivative contracts.
 Tokenized derivatives are essential in the decentralized ledger technology space.
 Tokenization allows our derivatives to be traded on any cryptocurrency exchange and stored anywhere.
 A user could write a derivative on our exchange, then transfer it to their Binance account and sell it on their market.
 A derivative buyer could take their newly purchased derivative tokens and transfer them to their Ledger Nano S for added security.
 This flexibility is essential due to the fragmentation of the decentralized ledger technology space.
 It also serves to further decentralize OptionBlox.
+In addition to improving trading and storage flexibility, tokenization allows users to write partial derivatives, enabling users with different levels of wealth to take advantage of derivatives while still allowing us to retain standardized derivative sizes.
+For example, our Ethereum options are standardized to have an underlying of 1 ETH in order to preserve contract volume, if a user wants to write this option but cannot fund the entire 1 ETH underlying, our partial derivative capability will allow them to write a fractional derivative.
+They will provide us with a fraction of 1 ETH to fund their underlying and will receive a proportional fraction of an ETH option token.

 #### What Decentralized Ledger Technology Provides: